playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/events.md

 ---
-title: Events
+title: Communication
 template: usermanual-page.tmpl.html
 position: 6
 ---

-Events are a useful way of responding to things that happen without checking every frame.
+Events are a useful way of communicating between scripts in order to respond to things that happen without checking every frame.

 The PlayCanvas Engine contains a simple way to add event handling to any object: